szymonmichalski/starid-1/readme.md

 *rb - heuristic rule based*

-cpp for unique deterministic identification of triangular structure among tens of thousands of stars and millions of star pairs over the whole sky.
+cpp for unique deterministic identification of triangular structure among tens of thousands of stars and millions of star pairs across the sky.

 *stars*